IHE/ITI.mXDE/input/pagecontent/volume-1.md

 The use case below assumes that every consumer device (mobile or not) knows or discovers the patient identity.
-The patient identity could be obtained through a transaction in an IHE Profile such as PDQ, PDQV3, PDQm, PIX, PIXV3, or PIXm, or it could simply be entered via some device interface (RFID, Bar-Code, etc.) or user interface, or it could be specified in a configuration setting (e.g., mobile PHR application).
+The patient identity could be obtained through a transaction in an IHE Profile such as [PDQ](https://profiles.ihe.net/ITI/TF/Volume1/ch-8.html), [PDQm](https://profiles.ihe.net/ITI/PDQm/index.html), [PIX](https://profiles.ihe.net/ITI/TF/Volume1/ch-5.html), or [PIXm](https://profiles.ihe.net/ITI/PIXm/index.html), or it could simply be entered via some device interface (RFID, Bar-Code, etc.) or user interface, or it could be specified in a configuration setting (e.g., mobile PHR application).